BryanCutler/BryanCutler.github.io/_posts/2017-08-26-vectorizedUDFs.md

 If this type of functionality could be useful to you, I urge you to try out the [patch][8] from [SPARK-21404][1] and vote or watch this issue.
 Also, please participate in the [SPIP][4] discussion with any feedback from real use cases is always a huge help.

+_Updated November 8, 2017 to reflect API changes_

+### Good News!

+Vectorized UDFs have been merged into Spark along with groupby-apply with Pandas DataFrames from [SPARK-20396][3].
+Some details are still in the works, but be sure to look for this functionality in the Spark 2.3 release!

 [1]: https://issues.apache.org/jira/browse/SPARK-21404